TissueMAPS/TissueMAPS/README.rst

 Jterator is a **cross-language pipeline engine** for scientific computing and image analysis.

-It is designed to be flexible and customizable, while at the same time being easy to use.
 The program itself is written in `Python <https://www.python.org/>`_, but it can process data across different languages.
-It makes use of easily readable and modifiable `YAML <http://yaml.org/>`_ files to define project layout, pipeline logic, and module input/output and stores output data in `HDF5 <https://www.hdfgroup.org/HDF5/>`_ files.
-It comes with a **command line interface** as well as a **web-based user interface**.
+It makes use of easily human readable and modifiable `YAML <http://yaml.org/>`_ files to define pipeline logic and module input/output.

 Python was chosen as programming language because it represents a good trade-off between development time and performance.
-In addition, it provides access to numerous powerful image processing libraries, such as
+In combination with the `NumPy <http://www.numpy.org/>`_ package, it provides an ideal framework for scientific computing and image analysis.
+In addition, there are numerous powerful image processing libraries with Python bindings that use NumPy arrays as data container:

 - `scikit-image <http://scikit-image.org/docs/dev/auto_examples/>`_
 - `simpleITK <http://www.simpleitk.org/>`_